Chargebacks: what they are and how to protect your business

 - Chargeback fees: $15-$50 per dispute, even if you win

-- Penalty threshold:Rates above 1% trigger additional fees or account termination
+- Penalty threshold: chargeback rates above 1% can trigger additional fees or account termination from your payment processor

 Chargebacks vs refunds: key differences

 Chargebacks bypass your business entirely.
 The customer's bank reverses the payment first, then notifies you afterwards.
+This means you're often unaware there's a problem until the funds have already been withdrawn.

-Key differences between refunds and chargebacks include:
+Here are the key differences between refunds and chargebacks:

-- Timing: Chargebacks happen before you know there's a problem
+- Timing: chargebacks happen before you know there's a problem

 Are chargebacks or refunds better for merchants?